07harish/chat-system/README.md

 # Real-time-chat-system
 #### Real-time chat system using : Ajax jquery, PHP, Javascript, html and css.
 ##### I developed this chat system where One can have real time messaging/chat.
-I have included the main file of this project.
+I have included ONLY the main file of this project.
 If you want to follow it please go through the code and modify it accordingly, Its simple and Powerful.

 ##### When there is No messages.
 Also I have javaScripted some part ;)